Transfeminism: Differences

 Transfeminism stands in stark contrast to mainstream second-wave feminism.
-Transfeminists often criticize the ideas of a universal sisterhood, aligning more with intersectionality and with the mainstream third wave's appreciation for the diversity of women's experience.
+Participants of this movement often criticize the ideas of a universal sisterhood, instead aligning more with intersectionality and the mainstream third wave's appreciation for the diversity of womanhood.

-According to Julia Serano femininity in transgender women is noticed and punished much more harshly than the same behaviors in cisgender women.
-This double standard reveals that the behavior itself is not as problematic to many critics as the existence of trans people.
-Julia Serano refers to the breed of misogyny experienced by trans women as 'transmisogyny'.
+Femininity in transgender women is noticed and punished much more harshly than the same behaviors in cisgender women.
+This double standard reveals that, to many critics, the behavior itself is not as problematic as the mere existence of trans people is.
+This is one example transmisogyny, a term coined by Julia Serano in her book Whipping Girl.

 Access to feminist spaces

-Though little acknowledged, trans people have been part of feminist movements.
+Though rarely acknowledged, trans people have unintentionally been part of feminist movements in unconventional ways throughout history.
 There have been a number of documented occasions when the trans people portrayed as bad actors were in fact the victims of overreactions by others.

 Lesbian feminism and transfeminism

 In Living a Feminist Life (2017), Sara Ahmed imagines lesbian feminism as a fundamental and necessary alliance with trans feminism.
 Ahmed argues an anti-trans stance is an anti-feminist stance and one that works against the feminist project of creating worlds to support those for whom gender fatalism (i.e. boys will be boys, girls will be girls) is deleterious.